RasPelikan/camunda-xstream/README.md

 XStream serialization might be used as shown in the [Camunda Documentation](https://docs.camunda.org/manual/7.4/user-guide/process-engine/variables/#object-value-serialization).

 The plugin property "encoding" is optional (default: UTF-8) and specifies the encoding used for XML serialization.

-Also the plugin property "processAnnotations" is optional (default: false) which defines whether XStream annotations should be processed (see http://x-stream.github.io/annotations-tutorial.html).

 Serializing values
 ------------------